-FIG. 7: First three Fourier components of numerical angular velocity for a system with a (-1,+1) point defect set, (left), and a particle-defect pair, (right), averaged over a period of the field, plotted as a function of r.
+FIG. 7.
+First three Fourier components of numerical angular velocity for a system with a (-1, +1) point defect set (a) and a particle-defect pair (b), averaged over a period of the field, plotted in dimensionless units as a function of r.